Meigyoku-Thmn/Ever17-NodeJS-Converter/documentation/SC3.Instructions.md

 The bytes inside square brackets are considered "trash byte", analyze this and we have:

-* Meta Opcode: `fe` → variable operation meta opcode;
+* Meta Opcode: `fe` → variable operation meta instruction;
-* Expression: a chain of expressions:
+* A chain of expressions:
   * `28 [0a]`: get a variable reference based on the next value address (**ref**);
   * `a4 b0 [14]`: a number value expression representing the number **0x4b0**;
   * `14 [00]`: an operator expression representing an assignment operator (**=**);